auphonic/auphonic-mobile/README.md

 * Android: Download and Install the Android SDK
  * Set a symlink from App/ to Android/assets: `ln -s App Android/assets/`
 * (optional) Download and install [Roboto](http://developer.android.com/design/style/typography.html)
+* If you need to update the Cordova plugins, run `./install-cordova-plugins` in the `Scripts` path.

 Run
 ---